EEOC Discrimination Lawsuit Filed Against NY Post Office

 Newscaster: George Ulrich isn’t just fighting for more time with his daughter; he’s fighting to change the Americans with Disabilities Act, so that it not only protects the disabled, but parents of the disabled on the job.

-Attorney Jonathan Bell: Sometimes, to do what’s right, it’s worth fighting for.
+Attorney Jon Bell: Sometimes, to do what’s right, it’s worth fighting for.

-Newscaster: Jonathan Bell represents the Ulriches.
+Newscaster: Jon Bell represents the Ulriches.
 He says Victoria clearly needs her father and the law should allow him to maintain his prior schedule.

 Atty.
 Bell: If you’re caring for a child or a significant other or someone else, and as long as it’s a reasonable accommodation, that’s what we’re going through here.